 We have designed an interesting course that is fun to drive (in our book!) and respectful to our desert environment.
-It is composed of the primary portion of challenges – using compass and maps.
-The secondary challenges include Time, Speed, Distance for average speed (at or under speed limits).
+It is composed of the primary portion of challenges – called Compass & Map Challenges.
+The secondary challenges are called Rebelle Enduro Challenges (REC) whereby competitors use roadbooks to remain “on route” and in some challenges, “on time” factoring in time, speed, distance for average speed (at or under speed limits).
 Our goal is that when you finish, you have tested and sharpened your driving skills, and definitely sharpened several different types of navigation skills.
 The Rebelle Rally combines multiple types of navigation/driving challenges including the following items:

 - Navigation to checkpoints (CPs)

 - Checkpoint accuracy

 - Checkpoint decisions factoring in skill, time, strategy

 - Roadbook reading (including pace notes/tulips) & management

 - Route choice

 The primary navigation tools are compass, plotter, ruler, calculator, and scales.
 The rally supplies the maps, roadbook, scorecard, and daily CP Guide detailing the CP locations and key information.
 We also recommend a stopwatch and Terratrip or non-GPS odometer for the navigator to use as a reference.
 Key information for the day’s leg will be given in the mandatory daily competitor briefings.